Family Members Of School Shooting Victims Beg Trump In Person To Take Action

 A seething father who lost his 18-year-old daughter in the Florida school shooting stood inside the White House Wednesday and directly confronted the president of the United States: "How many schools, how many children have to get shot?"
 Andrew Pollack asked.
 "It stops here with this administration and me."

-The riveting scene was one of many that were captured live on national television as family members of those killed in recent school mass shootings pressured President Trump to take some sort of action after the latest tragedy: 17 people killed last week at Marjory Stoneman Douglas High in Parkland, Florida.
+The riveting scene was one of many that were captured live on national television as family members of those killed in recent school shootings pressured President Trump to take some sort of action after the latest tragedy: 17 people killed last week at Marjory Stoneman Douglas High School in Parkland, Florida.

 They were gathered for what the White House billed as a "listening session," and listen Trump did, sometimes stoically in the face of emotional pleas for action.

-"I'm only 15 years old, I'm a sophomore.
-Nineteen years ago the first school shooting at Columbine happened, and I was born into a world where I never got to experience safety and peace," Justin Gruber, a student from Stoneman Douglas High, said.
-"There needs to be significant change in this country because this needs to never happen again, and people need to feel that when you go to school they can be safe."
+"I'm only 15 years old.
+I'm a sophomore.
+Nineteen years ago the first school shooting at Columbine happened, and I was born into a world where I never got to experience safety and peace," Justin Gruber, a student from Stoneman Douglas High School, said.
+"There needs to be significant change in this country, because this needs to never happen again, and people need to feel that when you go to school they can be safe."

-Students and parents from the Parkland, Florida, high school addressed Trump during the hourlong meeting, sometimes tearfully, sometimes angrily, over the need for action to stop another massacre.
+Students and parents from the Parkland high school addressed Trump during the hourlong meeting, sometimes tearfully, sometimes angrily, over the need for action to stop another massacre.

 "It should have been one school shooting and we should have fixed it, and I’m pissed because my daughter — I’m not going to see again," said Pollack, whose daughter, Meadow, was killed in the Florida massacre.

 Some survivors of the shooting also described their experience in the Feb.
-14 shooting.
+14 attack.

-"As a kid, nothing that horrible should ever happen to you," Johnathan Cordover, who was in one of the classrooms targeted by the shooter, said.
+"As a kid, nothing that horrible should ever happen to you," Jonathan Blank, who was in one of the classrooms targeted by the shooter, said.
 "You can't even think about it.
 It doesn't even seem real, still."

 Facing increased pressure to take some sort of action after the Feb.
 14 shooting, Trump at one point flatly asked the gathering for solutions.